 Physical Exam of Your Mouth

 To kick off your dental cleaning, a hygienist or a dentist will do a physical exam of your mouth.
-During your cleaning, they will be looking for any inflammation of the gum and for cavities.
+During your cleaning, they will be looking for any redness of the gums and for cavities.
 Cavities can look like a black or brown spot, a small fracture, or a hole in your tooth.

 Removal of Plaque and Tartar